-In McHenry County, the first Wednesday of each month is
+In McHenry County, the first Wednesday of each month is Green Wednesday!

-Our next gathering is August 6th, 2014, from 5pm - 7pm
+Our next gathering is February 3, 2016, from 5pm - 7pm

 Join us at Duke's Alehouse & Kitchen, 110 N Main Street in Crystal Lake.
 Head upstairs at Duke’s for info and inspiration, business and pleasure.
 Come talk about “greening” the future with others.
 Must be 21 to purchase alcohol - non-alcoholic drinks are available, of course!